mgamio/blog/_posts/2022-04-26-spring boot oauth2.md

 comments: false
 ---

-This tutorial will show how to integrate OAuth2 with Spring Security in a Spring Boot application with openapi3.
+This tutorial will show how to integrate OAuth2 with Spring Security in a Spring Boot application with OpenAPI 3.

 The Spring Boot application I am going to use is based on my previous article: [Documenting a SpringBoot REST API with OpenAPI 3](https://codersite.dev/documenting-rest-api-openapi3/){:target="_blank"}